Contrastive UCB: Provably Efficient Contrastive Self-Supervised Learning in Online Reinforcement Learning: Theoretical Analysis for Markov Game

 \subsection{Proof of Lemma \ref{lem:stat-err-mg}}

 The proof of this lemma follows from \hyperref[sec:proof-stat-err]{Proof of Lemma \ref{lem:stat-err}} by expanding the action space from $\cA$ to $\cA\times \cB$.
-In this subsection, we briefly presents the major steps of the proof.
+In this subsection, we briefly present the major steps of the proof.

 \begin{proof} For any function $f_h\in \cF$, we let $\Pr_h^f(y|s,a,b,s')$ denote the conditional probability characterized by the function $f_h$ at the step $h$, which is

 Moreover, there is

 where we have